vaisavii/Drug-level-vector-indexing-in-primeKG/README.md

 By attaching embeddings directly to graph nodes and indexing them using Neo4j’s native vector index (cosine similarity), the system enables hybrid graph–vector workflows where similarity retrieval can be combined with Cypher-based graph traversal.

+This work was conducted as part of my research internship at the Institute of Biomedicine, University of Eastern Finland.

 ---

 ## Why this matters